 Venezuelan haemorrhagic fever

-In general the viruses and early outbreaks are limited to the areas inhabited by their animal hosts.
-Human cases or outbreaks of viral haemorrhagic fever occur sporadically and irregularly, and are difficult to predict .
+In general, the viruses and early outbreaks are limited to the areas inhabited by their animal hosts.
+Human cases or outbreaks of VHF occur sporadically and irregularly and are difficult to predict .

 Risk for travellers

 With the exception of dengue, VHFs are very rare in UK travellers.
-According to PHE, in the UK, as of 3 January 2017, there have been:
+According to PHE, in the UK, there have been:

-- Eight cases of Lassa fever since 1980.
+- Eight imported Lassa fever cases since 1980 .

-- Three cases of Ebola virus disease; all in healthcare workers who were working in Sierra Leone during the largest West African outbreak to date from March 2014 to June 2016.
-One case was imported, and the other two were brought home in air ambulance after diagnosis.
+- Three imported EVD cases, all in healthcare workers who were in Sierra Leone during the 2014 to 2016 West African outbreak.
+One case was diagnosed in the UK; the other two were medically evacuated back to the UK after diagnosis in Sierra Leone .

 Humans are not the natural host for VHFs.
-The viruses exist in nature in mammal (rodent, bat and primate) and/or insect reservoirs (tick and mosquito).
-Humans are at risk of infection when they encroach on areas inhabited by these animals.
-Following initial animal-to-person transmission, subsequent person-to-person transmission of some viruses can result in large human outbreaks [1, 2].
+The viruses exist in nature in mammal (rodent, bat and primate) and/or insect (tick and mosquito) reservoirs.
 The exact mode of transmission varies between viruses, but humans may become infected following:

 - Close contact with live infected animal hosts, animal carcasses (e.g. during slaughter) or animal excreta/saliva.

-- A bite from an infected mosquito or tick (e.g. yellow fever, RVF or CCHF).
+- A bite from an infected mosquito or tick (e.g. CCHF, dengue fever, RVF or yellow fever).

-- Close contact with bodily fluids from an infected person or the body of an individual who has died from VHF.
+- Close contact with bodily fluids from an infected person or the body of an individual who has died from VHF (EVD or MVD).

-- Sexual contact (vaginal, oral or anal) with an infected individual.
+- Sexual contact (vaginal, oral or anal) with an infected individual (EVD or MVD).

 Signs and symptoms